Gonchigjalzangiin Badamdorj: Abolition of Mongolian autonomy

+Death

-Badamdorj was branded a coward for not standing up to foreign threats and he soon became the victim of a rumor campaign designed to taint his reputation.
-Ordinary people and even children would regularly insult him.
-Disgraced, Badamdorj fled to the countryside and died a short while later.
+Badamdorj was branded a coward for not standing up to foreign threats, and he soon became the victim of a rumor campaign designed to taint his reputation.
+Ordinary people and even children would regularly insult him and suspect him of being bribed by Xu.
+A then-popular song with the lyrics "Badamdorj and the princes have sold the Mongols for silver and silk" was sung by the public.
+Disgraced, Badamdorj fled to the countryside and mysteriously died of diabetes a short while later in 1920.